kpsdev1/Rock-Paper-Scissors/README.md

 - - -

 ## Demo:
 Below is a demo video of the game working and also numbered 1 - 10 are each of the hands that were chosen by the player and the copmputer.

+Please note that I have added a **how to play** screen that displays before the game starts, this is not shown in the video below, and I have also changed the winner popup colour and style.
-1. Player chose Rock and Computer chose Paper, so the computer scored a point.
-Score is 0 - 1 to the computer.
+1. Player chose Rock and Computer chose Paper, so the Computer scored a point.
+Score is 0 - 1 to the Computer.
 2. Player chose Paper and Computer chose Rock, so the Player got a point.
 Score is now 1 - 1 which makes it even.
-3. Player chose Scissors and Computer chose Rock, so the computer scored a point.
-Score is now 1 - 2 to the computer.
+3. Player chose Scissors and Computer chose Rock, so the Computer scored a point.
+Score is now 1 - 2 to the Computer.
-4. Player chose Paper and Computer chose Scissors, so the computer scored a point.
-Score is now 1- 3 to the computer.
+4. Player chose Paper and Computer chose Scissors, so the Computer scored a point.
+Score is now 1- 3 to the Computer.
 5. Both the Player and Computer chose rock, so that hand was a tie and no-one scored a point.
-6. Player chose Paper and Computer chose Scissors, so the computer scored a point.
-Score is now 1- 4 to the computer.
+6. Player chose Paper and Computer chose Scissors, so the Computer scored a point.
+Score is now 1- 4 to the Computer.
 7. Both the Player and Computer chose Scissors, so that hand was a tie and no-one scored a point.
 8. Both the Player and Computer chose Paper, so that hand was a tie and no-one scored a point.
-9. Player chose Scissors and computer chose Rock, so the computer scores a point.
-That brings the score to 1- 5 which means the computer wins the game.
+9. Player chose Scissors and Computer chose Rock, so the Computer scores a point.
+That brings the score to 1- 5 which means the Computer wins the game.
 10. The restart button is then clicked to restart the game.

 <video src = "https://user-images.githubusercontent.com/108360638/189951692-e71a608a-c1fa-4a51-a1e1-873a0f42d51f.mp4" controls></video>

 ## Future Features:
-The futuure features that I would Like to include are:
+The future features that I would Like to include are:
 - Before starting the Game a prompt for the user to enter their name.
 - Allow the user to select what the game is up to eg: 5, 10, 15.
 - The choice to play a multiplayer game with another person online.